nguyenjohn99/TogetherWork_homework/README.md

 # TogetherWork_homework
 I chose Playwright for my automation solution in the interest of quick turnaround, since it's what I'm presently what I'm working in most often.
 I trust the syntax should be easy to read for those who are familiar with other E2E testing tools.
+(I should note that a user who is most familiar with Webdriver may be concerned at the lack of explicit waits in the code; playwright builds intelligent waiting into its locator handling methods, making them less necessary outside of transition states.)